Eastbourne – St Mary, Church Street

 Later alterations have made the C14 rebuilding of the nave and aisles hard to follow.
 The aisles are higher than those of the chancel and wider than their predecessors, particularly to the south.
 The encircled cinquefoils in the heads of the windows east of the south porch are an earlier motif than the north windows, which are as in the north chancel aisle.
 However, all the rere-arches have similar polygonal capitals, so the difference in date is not great.
 Porches were added each side; the south one was rebuilt in 1868, but the C14 north one has a moulded arch and square recesses of uncertain purpose each side.
 A modern covered way leads from this porch to the restored old parsonage, originally C16.
 In the aisles were chapels, screened from one another, for six guilds or brotherhoods (7 p107).
 Such screens survive in the chancel and arches by both doorways mark their position in the aisles.
 The double-chamfered arch in the north aisle is complete, whilst the south one is a moulded half-arch with a grotesque corbel, emerging on the inner side from a piece of walling extending almost halfway across the aisle.
 On the north side, the rood-stair turret, with a conical top, spans the join between nave and chancel; its lower entrance with a segmental head is visible inside.
 The screen lasted until 1844 (2 p125).
 Surviving traces of the roodloft on both arcades and the chancel arch show it was large, with a second stair in the south respond of the chancel arch.
 In consequence, the arch from the south aisle into the chancel aisle is narrower than the one to the north.

 The tower is also largely greensand, badly weathered, with heavy diagonal buttresses, a west doorway with a square hoodmould and a four-light window.
 All are much restored, but the panelled tracery is late C14 in form, as are the single bell-openings with square hoods, battlements and cap.
 Inside, the space has a barrel-vault and unlike the extended arcades, the tower arch is unquestionably of its period, with big semi-circular responds and three hollow-chamfered orders.
 The vestry or sacristy across the east end has a doorway and four-light window with depressed heads, the latter in a shallow gable.
 The form of these points to the later C15, though the window has been renewed.
-The sacristy is thus probably little earlier than the clerestory windows of the chancel – their four-centred heads and Y-tracery look early C16.
+The sacristy is thus probably little earlier than the clerestory windows of the chancel, which have four-centred heads and Y-tracery that look early C16.

 Dates of some changes between the C17 and the early C19 are known.
 One roof timber of the south aisle, dated 1623, was found in 1868 (2 p186) and by the late C18 the curious east window shown by Adelaide Tracy (1855) (IV p45), with plain intersecting tracery of wood, had replaced the C14 original.
 In 1792 and 1818 galleries were inserted in both aisles (ibid p273).
 Finally, the chancel roof was repaired in 1826 (4 p129).

-The work on the chancel roof preceded by two years the advent of Thomas Pitman as vicar; he remained until 1890 and to him is due the present appearance of the church.
+This work on the chancel roof preceded by two years the advent of Thomas Pitman as vicar; he remained until 1890 and to him is due the present appearance of the church.
 The concept of restoration was barely known in his first years and only in 1843 did Pitman start work with the chancel.
 He cleaned the screens and repaired other fittings.
 A report in The Ecclesiologist for December 1852 (pp440-41) implies the east window had not yet been replaced, but although Adelaide Tracy shows it in 1855, she may have copied an earlier engraving in her possession.
 Expenditure of £93 0s 4 1/2d in 1853-54 (Parliamentary Paper XLVIII p184 – my thanks to Martin Jones for this reference) may be connected with this.
 By 1855 Pitman had approached the ICBS, mainly over the reseating of the nave, for which plans were made in 1851 by R C Carpenter.
 Carpenter appears to have done more work on the chancel and may have been involved as early as 1843.
 He is known to have designed some fittings (see below) and the present east window is also ascribed to him.
 After his death E Christian did further work on the chancel in 1858 (4 p129) and restored the nave in 1868-70 (B 25 p477).
 He rebuilt the roofs, re-using old timbers, and the south porch.
 Despite the criticism of The Ecclesiologist in 1852, the galleries had lasted until then.
 The chancel aisles were taken in hand in 1871 (2 p198).
 Most work was complete by 1873, though there was more in 1878 (Harrison p59) and in 1891, when £700 were spent (KD 1899).
 Since then the only major changes have been to the glass.
 Much was destroyed in World War II, including six roundels of C17 Flemish glass (SAC 88 (1949) p161 (footnote)).

 Fittings and monuments